 A lot of research is being published where the effectiveness and safety of D-Mannose are compared with antibiotics.
 Results show promising evidence of D-Mannose’s effectiveness for UTIs.
 However, we still have two significant issues with studies available;

-Here are some studies that have concluded the effectiveness of D-Mannose when compared to antibiotics in the treatment of UTIs.
+Studies on D-Mannose when compared to antibiotics in the treatment of UTIs

 In another study from 2014, D-Mannose was once again compared to commonly prescribed antibiotics.
 This time it was trimethoprim and sulfamethoxazole, to see how effective it is for the treatment and prevention of frequent urinary tract infections.
 In this study, 60 women were used, and it was shown that D-Mannose was able to reduce UTI symptoms in women with an active infection.
 The great thing was that it was also more effective than the antibiotic controls for preventing additional infections.